redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-core.md

 # ⚙️ Core Model
 ## Fetching prices on-demand

-This is our basic operating model when the data ia automatically appended to users transaction.
+This is our basic operating model when the data is automatically appended to user transaction.

 :::tip In Prod